-SEO North Sydney are proud to announce that we have been hired to run all the Social Media Optimisation for New York best selling author and speaker, Tim Ferriss’ up coming Australian Tour.
+SEO North Sydney & Web Design are proud to announce that we have been hired to run all the Social Media Optimisation for New York best selling author and speaker, Tim Ferriss’ up coming Australian Tour.

 Yup, Tim Ferriss is touring Australia.
 The man famous for only working a 4-Hour week, is going to spend 16 hours in a plane flying from San Francisco to bring his wonderfully insightful and pertinent brand of business and personal dynamism, downunder.
 Let’s just hope the people who attend Tim’s three city Australian speaking tour appreciate the fact that he’s giving up his equivalent of a month’s work just to get here…

 Whenever you read about a successful entrepreneur like Tim Ferriss, there’s always that part of you that thinks, ‘Oh it was easy for them…but my circumstances are different’.
 But this knee-jerk reaction is not only disingenuous to the individual in question, it’s also insulting to the work they’ve put in to break the shackles of their own personal 9-5 quotidian existence, in order to set-up and run their business in the first place.

 Still, given Australia is a nation famous for the ‘Tall Poppy’ syndrome, can we reasonably expect any less than this reaction when confronted with someone who is ‘living the dream’?
 After all, the vast majority of Australians suffer through their job, day after day after (Groundhog) day for 40 years or more, so is it any wonder their eyes narrow when they see someone not enduring the same fate?